bcoin-org/bcoin/README.md

 **BCoin** is a bitcoin library which can also act as an SPV node or a full node.
-It is consensus aware and is up to date with the latest BIPs: it supports segregated witness, versionbits, and CSV.
-It also has preliminary support for bip151 (peer-to-peer encryption), bip152 (compact block relay), and bip114 (MAST).
+It is consensus aware and is up to date with the latest BIPs: it supports segregated witness, versionbits, CSV, and compact block relay.
+It also has preliminary support for bip151 (peer-to-peer encryption), bip150 (peer auth), and bip114 (MAST).
 It runs in node.js, but it can also be browserified.

 Try it in the browser: http://bcoin.io/browser.html

 ## Features

-- HD Wallets (using BIP44 derivation and accounts)
+- Browserifiable
-- Fully browserifiable
+- Full blockchain validation
-- Full block validation
+- Blockchain database
-- Full block database
+- Mempool/Miner
-- Fully validating mempool (stored in-memory or optionally on-disk)
+- Wallet system & wallet database (HD keys w/ bip44 derivation)
-- Wallet database
+- Bitcoind-compatible JSON rpc api
-- HTTP server which acts as a wallet server and can also serve: blocks, txs (by hash/address), and utxos (by id/address).
+- REST api
-- Full segregated witness support for block/tx validation and wallets.
+- Support for: Versionbits, CSV, Segwit, BIP70, BIP151, BIP152, BIP150,
-- Versionbits, CSV, BIP151, BIP152, MAST support.
+  and MAST.
 - SPV mode

 ## Install